-Food availability, toxins among factors threatening orcas today
+Food availability and toxins are some of the factors threatening orcas today

 In 2005 the Southern Resident Killer Whales were listed as an endangered species under the Endangered Species Act due to their small and stagnant population size.
-The SRKWs are considered a “distinct population segment” and able to be distinguished from the population of orcas at large.
+The SRKWs are considered a “distinct population segment” separate from global population of orcas.
 Through research and observation there are several factors that have contributed to the SRKW population decline – prey availability, toxins and orca capture.

-Over the past several decades, due to habitat loss and unsustainable fishing, most of the Pacific coast salmon runs are down 90% or more from their historical numbers.
+Over the past several decades, most of the Pacific Coast salmon runs are down 90% or more from their historical numbers due to habitat loss and unsustainable fishing.
 Southern Resident Killer Whales primarily eat salmon and are especially affected by low numbers of salmon returning to the Salish Sea.

 During the summer months, SRKWs primarily feed upon Fraser River salmon passing through the Salish Sea.
-The waters on the west side of San Juan Island are deep and a perfect area for foraging salmon.
+The waters on the west side of San Juan Island are deep, making them a perfect area for foraging.

-Through observations, it has been seen that when prey availability is low, survival and birth rates are also low, and the SRKWs are seen less frequently in the summer months in years of low salmon return to the Fraser River.
+Through observations, it has been seen that when prey availability is low, survival and birth rates decline.
+Additionally, the SRKWs are seen less frequently in the summer months in years of low salmon return to the Fraser River.

 Dam removal, sustainable fishing and proper management of aquaculture are the main focuses of salmon recovery, which in turn will benefit the SRKWs.

 Toxins accumulate in the fat of orcas via the food they eat.
-Pollutants and toxins accumulate up the food chain, and as orcas eat high on the food chain, large toxin loads are found in their blubber or fat.
+Pollutants and toxins accumulate through the food chain, beginning with the smallest organisms like Plankton.
+Since Orcas eat high on the food chain, they intake large amounts of fat-soluble toxins which are stored in their blubber or fat.